If you’re finding that one of your children is:

 The first step is to express understanding for whatever’s going on for them.
-Get curious – get really interested in how this whole situation might look to them, even if it seems really minor and trivial to your eyes, because if they’re having a reaction like that, it’s looking different to them.
+Get curious – get really interested in how this whole situation might look to them, even if it seems really minor and trivial to your eyes, because if they’re having a reaction like that, it’s not trivial to them.

 When we begin understanding, the whole situation changes.

 I’ll give you an example.
-I’m thinking of a dad who was enjoying a morning playing with one of his children, and it was the child who typically reacts more explosively.
-They were having a great time playing, getting on really well on the floor together.
+I’m thinking of a dad who was enjoying playing with one of his children and getting on really well.

-Dad momentarily turned away to talk to his other child, a reasonable thing to do, and the first child went ballistic.
+After half an hour this Dad momentarily turned away to talk to his other child.
+The first child went ballistic.
 This dad just didn’t understand why this happened.

-He was spending time with his child, having connected time together, and even so, the child wasn’t able to cope with this minor setback.
+He was doing ‘the right thing’ spending time with his child, and even so, the child wasn’t able to cope with this minor setback.

-As adults, we can cope.
-It doesn’t have to be a big deal.
-Perhaps they needed to take that call.
+As adults, of course we can cope – no big deal.
 But for a child, it can feel like a big deal when they’re beloved parent turns away.
 We have to imagine that we are like gods to them.

-What I suggested to this dad was to say something like, ‘Oh, was it a shock when I turned away to talk to your sister?’
+What I suggested to this dad in another similar situation was to say something like, ‘Oh, was it a shock when I turned away to talk to your sister?’

 When we express understanding in this way, the situation can change entirely because your child feels seen – instead of feeling disapproved of, as they might have previously.